-Find out about the company, its work, its culture and its news.
-Take the time to fully understand the offer to which you have responded.
+Find out about the company, its activity, its culture, its latest developments.
+Take time to study the offer you have applied for in detail.

-Prepare your “pitch”, so that you are ready to answer the question “tell me about yourself?”
-Also prepare a list of questions to expand your knowledge about the role and the company.
+Prepare your “pitch” in response to the statement “Tell me about yourself” and a list of questions to help you build your understanding of the position and the company.

-Always be prepared, so that you can give the recruiter the best possible impression and successfully make it through this initial stage.
+Always be prepared so that you give the recruiter the best impression and complete this first stage successfully.

-During the interview, be yourself.
-What you say should demonstrate your know-how and reflect your soft skills.
+Be yourself during the conversation.
+What you say must both present your expertise and reflect your social skills.

 Be precise and specific.
-Keep the job role that you are applying for in mind, and focus on your profile and suitability for the position.
-Do not forget the golden rule of argumentation.
-For each experience, you must:
+Keep in mind what the position you are applying for entails and highlight how your profile fits the position that needs filling.
+Remember the golden rule for a good line of argument: for each experience you discuss, you must: